OISF/suricata/doc/userguide/devguide/library/examples.rst

 and creates a separate worker thread for each input file.
 At the end of the processing, some performance stats are printed to stdout.

 The library can be configured using a YAML file and the *-c* option.
+Additional configuration options can be specified with the *--set* options (same as the suricata binary).

+Rule files to load can be either set in the configuraion yaml in the *rule-files* array or a single rule path can be specified with the *-S* option.

 The callbacks will dump the events in JSON format (basically the same as the suricata binary EVE logging) in a logging directory defined by the *-l* option and in an output file defined by the